LonoCloud/conlink/README.md

 aws --region us-west-2 cloudformation describe-stacks --stack-name ${USER}-conlink-test6 | jq '.Stacks[0].Outputs'
 ```

-Use ssh to connect to instance 1 and 2 (as the "ubuntu" user) and then
+Use ssh to connect to instance 1 and 2 (as the "ubuntu" user), then
+sudo to root and cd into `/root/conlink`.
+You can now run the tcpdump
-use nsenter to run tcpdump and ping as described for test5.
+and ping test described for test5.

 ### test7: MAC, MTU, and NetEm settings